iov-one/docs/docs/weave-tutorial/04-models.md

 If you need more complex validation rules for models you can implement custom validation function which uses `github.com/iov-one/weave/errors` as error handling.

-We recommend using `errors.AppendField`, It enables multi error validation so no info regarding the error's cause gets lost.
+We recommend using `errors.AppendField` as it enables multi-error validation so no information about the error's cause gets lost.

 ## Errors